 Famous people who gave their babies this name

-Jackson is the number 17 most popular boys name in the US, according to 2018 Social Security Administration data.
-Jackson has been consistently popular over the last two decades and has remained in the top 20 baby names for boys since 2012.
+According to Social Security Administration data, Jackson has been consistently popular over the last two decades and has remained in the top 20 baby names for boys since 2012.
 It has been in the top 100 names since 2000.

 However, it is the 22nd most popular name on FamilyEducation.com.